fedex2010/cart2/README.md

 ## View on browser
 Visit http://localhost:3001
-In this case, you can go to http://localhost:3001/users for eaxmple
+In this case, you can go to http://localhost:3001/users for example